kaltura-vpaas/meetabout/readme.md

 ### Joining the Virtual Meeting Room

 Some preparation is needed to join the `resource` or virtual meeting room.
-The room needs to know your identity, as well your user type.
-Kaltura can designate meeting users as either admins or viewers, where the admins are entitled with special privileges.
+The room needs to know your identity and your user type.
+Kaltura can designate meeting users as either admins or viewers, where the admins have special privileges.
 However, in *Meetabout*, both users are treated as equals and both will be made admins.

 In order to identify a user to the room, we need to create a [Kaltura Session](https://github.com/kaltura-vpaas/virtual-meeting-rooms#creating-a-kaltura-session) with some metadata related to the Virtual Meeting Room API, and this is kicked off from [/routes/meetings.js](https://github.com/kaltura-vpaas/meetabout/blob/master/routes/meetings.js) right after `.save` from above by calling: